Vivian Lee

 Lee has studied the management and improvement of health care, with an emphasis on data measurement and feedback to create learning health systems and her work has demonstrated the virtuous cycle of improved patient-centeredness, higher quality with better outcomes, and lower costs.

 She is married to international legal scholar Benedict Kingsbury.
-Lee also serves on the board of directors of the American Association of Rhodes Scholars, and is also a director of Zions Bancorporation.
+Lee also serves on the board of directors of the American Association of Rhodes Scholars and the Commonwealth Fund, and is also a director of Zions Bancorporation.

 Education and training

 A U.S. Presidential Scholar and National Merit Scholar, Lee graduated from Norman High School, in Norman, Oklahoma in 1983.
+In 1984 she was a Fleming Scholar in the Sir Alexander Fleming Scholarship Program for student researchers at the Oklahoma Medical Research Foundation, Oklahoma City, OK.

 Lee graduated from Radcliffe College of Harvard University magna cum laude in 1986 before receiving a Rhodes Scholarship to study at Balliol College, Oxford where she received a doctorate in medical engineering.
 She then earned an M.D. with honors from Harvard Medical School and subsequently completed a residency in diagnostic radiology at Duke University and a fellowship in MRI at NYU Medical Center.

 In 2006, she completed a Master of Business Administration degree at NYU's Stern School of Business, graduating as valedictorian.
 She later delivered the commencement speech for the class of 2017.